Optimize content with keywords and meta descriptions

 So make sure all your pages download fast (check those high-resolution images) and audit your mobile version for anything that doesn’t look quite all right (text that is too small to read, titles cut in half, etc.)

-Link the page internally
+Link pages internally

-Linking the page internally means putting links from one page on your website to another page on your website.
+Linking a page internally means putting links from one page on your website to another page on your website.
 This is useful on two levels: both users and search engines use links to navigate your website, so you will be facilitating both of them in engaging better and longer with your content.

 Users follow internal links to find related content, which in itself gives more exposure to all your web pages and reaps more benefits from your content marketing efforts.
 Search engines also use links to explore content and determine its value.
 So if you want to indicate to Google that a page is important, aim for creating as many links to it as possible.

-Besides links in your Menu (Team, Services and so on), you can include links within your content – for instance a blog post can refer to a service page or to another related blog post, and a team member profile page can have links to blog posts.
+Besides links in your Menu (Team, Services and so on), you can include links within your content – for instance, a blog post can refer to a service page or to another related blog post, and a team member profile page can have links to blog posts.